 Volumetric displays :

-Then there are displays that use volumetric content such as the one below which are called voumetric displays.
+Then there are displays that use volumetric content such as the one below which are called volumetric displays.
 As you can see because they show the volume of the 3D object they need volume around to see different sides of the object as you move around the device.
 Most of these displays are in their early development stage and yet to mature fully.
 They have their own limitations such as they need another computer to drive the display externally with the ability to render the graphics to show-case in the display, and they have typically smaller sizes and their prices can increase drastically as the size increases.
+Their resolutions can be pretty low as the volume is created using many individual views and this lowers the resolution of each as each view is rendered in real time depending on the hardware rendering ability.
 There are very few of them under development in the market.
 They are mostly targeted towards 3D ecosystem people who can work with 3D content like 3D artists etc. These displays can cost from $700 onwards to thousands of $.

 So the moral of the story is the term hologram display is over-rated and abused in marketing and none of the displays that exists in the market are hologram displays.
 However, hologram display sounds very cool and simple and serves the purpose of marketing, hence most displays that create the 3d illusion are also called hologram displays.

 At the end the main purpose is to be able to create mesmerizing experiences to provide a unique visitor experience either for promotions, marketing, branding, education or training.
 How to achieve that, and what device to use for that depends on your budget, requirements, installation conditions and ability to create the 3d content that goes well with each type of display because each of this displays has their own 3d content specific tuning requirement.